TheBoardsCousin/ITB-NClickLib/README.md

 It is sphaghetti code but making it burnt me out so as of now I'm not working on a more understandable demo :cry:

 thanks generic for letting me make funny boom bot weapon

+Changelog:

+8/15/2026: Version 1.1

+Added a clickable button for confirmation weapons.
+No changes should be needed to your code to implement but it's reccomended you replace any "function() end" in confirmation function lists with nil.
+It just makes the button go away when it's supposed to [But if you don't make these changes, the button won't have any odd gameplay affects]